nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 2.8.
 Track overall progress: `progress`

 Shows all the tasks completed over time and also specifying the tasks overdued.<br>
-> A general overview of performance/efficiency based on the usage of the task manager will be shown<br>
+> A general overview of performance/efficiency based on the usage of the task manager will be shown.<br>

-Format: `progress NUMBER_OF_DAYS`:
+Format: `progress NUMBER_OF_DAYS`
-> NUMBER_OF_DAYS is a interger which indicates the your progress for these past days (excluding today).
+> NUMBER_OF_DAYS is a interger which indicates the your progress for these past days (excluding today).<br>
 > It will provide an analysis on the number of task that you have completed/overdue.

 Examples:
 * `progress 7`

 ### 2.9.
+Search for tasks: `search`

+Searches for tasks based on keywords by user's input.<br>

+Format: `search KEYWORD`
+> A valid input needs to be keyed in.
+No special characters such as ASCII whitespace is allowed.<br>
+> A popout will appear to show you the list of tasks that contains the stated `KEYWORD`

+Examples:
+* `search potato`

+### 2.10.
 Saving the tasks

 Upon creation of tasks, the tasks will be automatically saved in the folder where the program is held in.
 > Do not erase the saved data as it will result in a complete loss of data that cannot be recovered by the application itself.